 Working with agencies that serve the socioeconomically disadvantaged:

 Students serve at places such as soup kitchens, shelters, and emergency assistance programs.
 Students set up tables, help prepare and serve meals and clean up in soup kitchens.
 In shelters, students set up cots, pass out blankets and help prepare and serve the meals.
 Most emergency assistance programs have a clothes closet, food pantry, child care center, ESL classes and a job referral component.
 The students participate in all of these activities and more.

 Hours & Deadlines

-Juniors must complete 15 hours of service between May 1, 2021, and April 7, 2022.
-Half of these hours, i.e., 7.5 hours, are to be turned in by December 1, 2021.
-All of these hours must be done in non-profit programs or agencies that make a “preferential option for the socio-economically disadvantaged”, e.g. a soup kitchen, an emergency assistance program or a homeless shelter.
-Students who neglect to complete and submit half of their service requirement on time in December will earn a JUG and be ineligible to participate in second semester immersion trips.
+Juniors must complete 15 hours of service between May 1, 2022 and March 29, 2023.
+Half of these hours, i.e., 7.5 hours, are to be turned in by November 30, 2022.
+All of these hours must be done in non-profit programs or agencies that make a “preferential option for the socio-economically disadvantaged”, e.g. food distribution programs, an emergency assistance program or a homeless shelter.
+Students who neglect to complete and submit half of their service requirement on time in November will earn a JUG and be ineligible to participate in second semester immersion trips.
 Those who fail to fulfill the entire requirement on time will receive a Saturday JUG, will not be allowed to attend the Junior Prom and may be placed on probation.
 NOTE: Students may not engage in service during school hours.
 All service hours must be completed outside of school hours: after school, in the evening, on the weekends, or during school breaks.

 CSP hours must be verified before they will be approved.
 This verification can take place electronically or via a CSP time card.
 NOTE: Student service hours may not be verified by family members or relatives.

 Electronic Verification will be accepted if the agency is on the CSP approved list of agencies or if the supervisor has a .org, .gov, or .edu e-mail address (e.g., firstname.lastname@example.org, email@example.com, or firstname.lastname@example.org).
 Please do the following: